saulpw/visidata/CONTRIBUTING.md

 If you would like to contribute by building an asciicast, the process is shown at [visidata.org/test/meta](http://visidata.org/test/meta).

-If you would like to take a plunge into our mandocs, they are located in `visidata/man` and are divided based on the source of the functionality. `vdtui` keystrokes are split off based on functionality, while all of the rest of VisiData's keystrokes are in `vd-keystrokes.inc`.
-Please do not directly edit `vd.1`, as it is built automatically by stitching together the other files.
+If you would like to make changes directly to our mandocs, they are contained in `visidata/man/vd.inc`.

 ### Community